Martiless/hangman/README.md

 ***

 ## Skeleton:
-The flowchat for this project was created using [figma](https://www.figma.com/) and was a guide for the whole project.
+The flowchart for this project was created using [Figma](https://www.figma.com/) and was a guide for the whole project.
 <details>
 <summary>Flowchart</summary>